symfony/symfony-docs/book/templating.rst

 The heart of the template system in Symfony2 is the templating ``Engine``.
 This special object is responsible for rendering templates and returning their content.
-When you render a template in a controller, for example, you're actually using the templating engine service:
+When you render a template in a controller, for example, you're actually using the templating engine service.
+For example:

 .. code-block:: php